-Through NTP Tuition Partners, participating schools can access high-quality tutoring from an approved list of tutoring providers, who have passed a set of quality, safeguarding and evaluation standards.
+Through NTP Tuition Partners, schools (including special schools and Alternative Provisions) can access high-quality tutoring from an approved list of tutoring providers, who have passed a set of quality, safeguarding and evaluation standards.

-Tutoring is designed to provide additional support, as a supplement to the high-quality classroom teaching that is the most powerful way to support children.
-Evidence confirms that when effectively implemented, tutoring yields substantial positive impacts on learning outcomes, particularly for disadvantaged pupils.
+NTP tutoring is designed to provide additional support, as a supplement to the high-quality classroom teaching that is the most powerful way to support children.
+Evidence confirms that when effectively implemented, tutoring yields substantial positive impacts on learning outcomes, particularly for disadvantagedpupils.
+It is important that the content of tutoring aligns with classroom teaching and focuses on the areas that pupils need the most support with.
+Teachers and tutors should work together to make sure that the sessions cover the areas that pupils need most support with.
 Advice and tips to get the most out of working with tutors – as an effective team, led by teachers – is available here.